 • Pipeline – deals and wins, influencer contributed lead and acquisition cost, sales cycle impact, and influencer lift

 So how might we construct such an influence marketing metric?
-Conceptually we can posit that influence is derived from two variables, quality and impact.
+Conceptually, we can posit that influence is derived from two variables, quality and impact.
 The equation would look like:

 Influence = Quality (%) x Impact (#)